WHO ARE THEY?

 The Resources Committee: sets draft budgets for approval by the Governing Body; monitors the revenue budget and capital expenditure; ensures the

-premises are properly maintained; oversees building development projects; It is also responsible for recruitment and staffing and sets out and monitors health and safety procedures.
+premises are properly maintained; oversees building development projects; is a responsible for recruitment and staffing and sets out and monitors health and safety procedures.

 Other committees ( e.g. Admissions Committee, Pay Committee) meet as and when required.